mattermost/docs/source/administration/devops-command-center.rst

 - The total duration
 - The number of members involved in the incident
 - The number of messages posted to the channel, including another prompt to open the corresponding incident channel
-- A graph depicting when each checklist item was created or completed
+- A graph depicting when each checklist item was completed

 The **Duration** widget displays the duration of the incident.
 While the incident is ongoing, the end time is displayed as **Ongoing**.
 When the incident has ended, it shows the end time (in the user's timezone).
 The **Members Involved** widget indicates the total number of users that participated in the channel, either